best-kerosene-heaters-reviews-amazon-top-10

 • Wick adjustment is not easy.

-• Heat output is not as good as similar heaters.
+• Heat output is not as good as that of similar heaters.

 READ MORE REVIEWS AT AMAZON

-EDITOR’S NOTE: If you are looking for an energy-efficient indoor kerosene heater then the Dyna Glo RMC-55R7 Indoor Kerosene Radiant Heater is worth considering.
-It has some good safety features including a tip-over and one-touch shut-off.
-The only disappointing thing for us was that the heat output was not as good as with similar models.
+EDITOR’S NOTE: If you are looking for an energy-efficient indoor kerosene heater, then the Dyna Glo RMC-55R7 Indoor Kerosene Radiant Heater is worth considering.
+It has some good safety features, including a tip-over and one-touch shut-off.
+The only disappointment for us was that the heat output wasn’t as good as with similar models.

 9. Sengoku Heat Mate Portable Convection Kerosene Heater Review

 This is the second kerosene heater from Sengoku to feature in our top 10.
-The company has a good reputation for providing quality heaters and they have done it again with this model.
-The energy output of this convection heater is 23,500 BTU and we found that it was efficient at heating an area of more than 1,000 square feet.
+The company has a good reputation for providing high-quality heaters, and it has done so again with this model.
+This convection heater has an output of 23,500 BTU and is efficient at heating an area of more than 1,000 square feet.

 sengoku-heat-mate-portable-convection-kerosene-heater-review

-The Sengoku Heat Mate Portable Convection Kerosene Heater has a 1.9-gallon kerosene fuel tank which means that you can heat your room for at least 9 hours on a single tank.
-We were not able to get the 12 hours of continuous use from one tank as the manufacturer claims.
+The Sengoku Heat Mate Portable Convection Kerosene Heater features a 1.9-gallon kerosene fuel tank, allowing you to heat your room for at least 9 hours on a single tank.
+We were unable to achieve the 12 hours of continuous use per tank that the manufacturer claims.

-This heater has some nice features and we particularly liked the reliable and easy push-button starting.
+This heater has some nice features, and we particularly liked the reliable, easy push-button start.
 On the safety front, the heater will shut off automatically if it overheats, accidentally tips over, or runs out of fuel.
-There is also a useful fuel gauge with this kerosene heater so you can easily see when it’s time to add more.
+This kerosene heater also comes with a useful fuel gauge, so you can easily see when it’s time to add more.

-The Sengoku Heat Mate Portable Convection Kerosene Heater is lightweight at around 28 pounds so moving it around was easy.
-One of the strange things about this kerosene heater is that there was no wick supplied which we found very frustrating.
+The Sengoku Heat Mate Portable Convection Kerosene Heater weighs around 28 pounds, making it easy to move.
+One of the strange things about this kerosene heater was that no wick was supplied, which we found very frustrating.
 It creates quite a lot of soot as well.

 BUY NOW AT AMAZON